RobertTalbert/calculus/Checkpoint-schedule-rubric.md

 # Rubrics

+- F.1: I can evaluate functions given in different representations, find composites of functions, and determine the domain and range of a function. (_Assessed via the Functions Bootcamp assignment_)
-- F.1: I can find the average rate of change of a function on an interval.
+- F.2: I can find the average rate of change of a function on an interval.
   - *Given*: 2-3 different functions in different representations along with some intervals.
   - *To do*: Compute the average rate of change of each function on the specified interval.
   - *Check given if*: All work and explanations are clear and correct, and no more than one mistake due to a simple error is present.